 As a result, L&I is proposing a change to the Washington Administrative Code (WAC).
 The new rule would create a new section in WAC 296-05, “Economic and Industry Sector-based Platforms.”
 It would amend WACs 296-05-003, and -011.

-To ensure transparency in the rule development, a WSATC subcommittee has been holding monthly public meetings to discuss what the rule should include.
+To ensure transparency in the rule development, a WSATC subcommittee has heldmonthly public meetings to discuss what the rule should include.

-The RCW/WAC subcommittee has finished its draft rules, which will be submitted to the WSATC for consideration at the next regularly scheduled meeting on October 20, 2022.
+The RCW/WAC subcommittee finished its draft rules, which were submitted and approved by WSATC on October 20, 2022.

 The law permits creation of several industry platforms (committees), and they will review applications and provide recommendations to the WSATC.
 The platforms may include: